darkpatternsdigital/openapi-generators/generators/csharp/OpenApiCodegen.CSharp/README.md

 - `overrideNames` is a dictionary of schema URIs to the namespace-qualified C# type name to use for the generated class.
 (Note: this feature is still experimental and may change or be removed in a later relaese.)
+- `securityAttribute`, if provided, specifies an additional attribute to add to every MVC Controller action that has a `security` property in the corresponding operation.
+  One parameter is passed: a string containing the JSON representing the security property.

 Configurations may be specified with the following setting: